matthewjackswann/SphincsPlus-FaultInjection/README.md

 - We then repeatability faultily sign messages and see if we can reverse the message from the signature and $sk$.
   - If the message was signed with another $sk'$ then the message can't be reversed, and we try another message.
 - If any block of the new signature is hashed less than the current best, we can update that block, effectively moving backwards up the hash chain.
 - Once we have made a small enough signature we can sign any message with each block strictly better than the current best.
 This allows an adversary to create a hypertree and sign it's public key as if it was signed with $sk$.
-This would allow an adversary to sign any message as if they were the owner of the SPHINCS+ public key (which is bad).
+This allows an adversary to sign any message as if they were the owner of the SPHINCS+ public key (which is bad).

 ## Implementation
-`attack.go` contains the main script used for running the attack.
+`attack.go` contains the main script used for running the attack and `attack_helper.go` contains helper functions for the attack.

 Files ending in `_fault` contain a modified version of the original code and simulating a fault occurring during encryption.